Is Reddit considered social media? Should I evaluate Reddit separately when forming my digital strategy for 2023?

 Reddit is popular for a variety of reasons.
 For one, it’s an incredibly diverse platform with something for everyone.
 No matter your interests, you can find a community on Reddit.
 There are communities for every topic imaginable, from sports and news to memes and cats.
-And since anyone can create a discussion thread, the possibilities are practically endless.
+And since anyone can create a discussion thread, you can create any community you want.

 Some might say that one of Reddit’s downfalls is anonymous users.
 I understand because Twitter has a similar challenge.
 The amount of trolling and negative conversation can take a toll.
 Reddit is different, though.
 The vast majority of users are kind, helpful, and respectful.
 Trolls exist, but the community has a way of policing members who don’t add value to the conversation.
 It doesn’t mean they aren’t critical, so don’t be an idiot.

 What are the different types of Reddit communities?

 The most popular type of Reddit community is called a Subreddit.
 These are specific communities dedicated to a particular topic.
 For example, there’s a r/news Subreddit where users discuss current events.
 There are also Subreddits for every imaginable interest, from video games to books to cooking.
 If you can think of it, chances are there’s a Subreddit for it.